What is cord blood banking?

 Safe

-Umbilical cord blood banking is completely risk-free, and non-invasive, yet could protect your baby for the rest of their life.
+Umbilical cord blood banking is completely risk-free, and non-invasive, yet could support your baby’s health for the rest of their life.
 In fact, the procedure takes place in another room after the third stage of labour, so it does not have an impact on your birthing plan.

 Perfect

-Your baby’s cord blood is their perfect biological match – without the risk of rejection that would come with other transplants.
-It could also be a match for siblings, and a good enough match for parents.
+Your baby’s cord blood is their perfect biological match.
+This means for treatments that can be autologous, there is no risk of the immune system rejecting it.
+Your baby’s cord blood could also be a match for siblings, and a good enough match for parents.

 Powerful

 Cord blood banking preserves powerful stem cells.
-These cells have the ability to treat more than 80 conditions and are the subject of more than 7,600 clinical trials for various regenerative therapies.
+They are routinely used to treat more than 80 conditions, mostly with matched donor stem cells, and are the subject of more than 7,600 clinical trials for various regenerative therapies.

 The stem cells in your baby’s cord blood are the most potent that they will ever have.
-They can become almost any tissue type in the body and may even be used to regrow entire organs.
-Banking cord blood ensures that your baby will be able to benefit from the future of stem cell medicine.
+They can become almost any tissue type in the body and may even, if research progresses, be used to regrow entire organs.
+Banking cord blood helps ensure that your baby could benefit from the future of stem cell medicine.

 LEARN MORE ABOUT TREATMENTS USING CORD BLOOD STEM CELLS